Vivonet/Gravity/README.md

 After leaving the Windows world and coming back to Apple by means of the iOS platform, I was utterly dismayed at the mediocre layout tools available to me: at first it was Interface Builder with springs and struts, which was familiar to me from my classic Mac OS programming days.
 While the springs and struts model was a breeze to understand and worked fairly well for very simple interfaces, it was ultimately very limited in what it could express.
 It wasn't until Apple released their "next big thing" in layout, though, that things got truly bad.

-"Auto Layout," they called it.
+Auto Layout, they called it.
 Ha!
-As if there is anything auto about it!
-It is in fact painstakingly manual.
-Now, instead of simply telling the computer which edges of an element should flow and which should be fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in a balancing act of constraints and priorities, arranged in precisely the right manner, for fear of not supplying all the required constraints, or supplying too many and having ambiguous or conflicting constraints, all the while having many more things to worry about: (constraint priorities, content hugging, compression resistance, user constraints, system constraints, intrinsic size, implicitly generated constraints, placeholder constraints, etc., etc.).
+As if there is anything "auto" about it!
+It is, in fact, painstakingly manual.
+Now, instead of simply telling the computer which edges of an element should expand and which remain fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in a balancing act of constraint priorities, arranged in precisely the right manner, for fear of not supplying all the required constraints, or supplying too many and having ambiguous or conflicting constraints, all the while having many unnatural things to worry about: (constraint priorities, content hugging, compression resistance, user constraints, system constraints, intrinsic size, implicitly generated constraints, placeholder constraints, etc., etc.).
 Things went from simple but limited to insanely complex overnight.

 Anyway if you've made it this far I'm probably preaching to the choir.

 The *good* news is that Auto Layout is quite powerful enough to act as the foundation for another much simpler layer built on top of it.
-Enter: Gravity.
+Enter Gravity.

 Why "Gravity"?

 Well, gravity is simple.
-It's a law: things attract.
-Gravity is the universe's way of optimizing space, just like your interface elements will naturally size to their ideal size and will just automatically look good and behave like you want, and more importantly, how your users expect.
+It's a universal law: things attract.
+Gravity is the universe's way of optimizing space, just like your interface will size to fit its contents by default, and will automatically look good and behave like you want, and more importantly, how your users expect.

+Gravity is consistent.
+It doesn't behave in one way here and another way somewhere else (at least as far as we know!).
+Consistency and *intuitiveness* are hugely important in a framework.
+I don't expect you to learn the whole thing up front, I expect you to figure it out as you go.
+Gravity is designed to be highly figureoutable.

 Go ahead, look at any user interface, be it a web page or in an app.
 Looking at it, you already have a good idea of which elements should expand or shrink, and which elements should collapse before other elements.
 It's usually pretty obvious.
 Gravity aims to turn that intuitive knowledge into a functioning UI with as little work as possible.

-Gravity is inspired on the surface by WPF, but is a much simplified take on it.
-You design your layout as a tree: everything has its place in the hierarchy, so you don't need to worry about binding things together, and the resultant interface is generated deterministically with all of the proper layout constraints in place, so you get all the benefits of Auto Layout without the burden of having to touch it yourself.
+Gravity is inspired on the surface by XAML, but is a much simplified take on it.
+You design your layout as a tree: everything has its place in the hierarchy, so you don't need to worry about explicitly tying things together, and the resultant interface is generated deterministically with all of the proper layout constraints in place.
+You get all the benefits of Auto Layout without the burden of having to touch it yourself.
 (Although you *can* touch it if you want to.
 It's all still there and easy to get to.
 Gravity isn't a black box—er… hole?)

-Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey goosey mousework.
-Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you build and tweak your interface *textually*, just like editing source code.
+Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey-goosey mousework.
+Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface with your mouse, Gravity lets you build and tweak your interface *textually*, just like editing source code.
 It is mathematically precise and because it manages all of the layout constraints for you, has far fewer points of potential failure than traditional Auto Layout.
-Gravity aims to be a solid mathematical foundation for your app's interface.
+Gravity aims to be a truly solid foundation for your app's interface.

 Calling Gravity a "layout engine" is a bit of a stretch.
-It's more of a layout *language*.
+It's more of a high-level layout *language*.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the heavy lifting behind the scenes.
 Gravity is the curtain that hides the great and powerful Oz.

 ##The Philosophy
 Constructing an interface is a way of communicating.
 It is a way for the developer of an application to communicate relevant contextual information to the user.
 It shouldn't be something that is hard or takes painstaking work.
 It should be as natural as language: as thoughts arranged in such a way as to be understood.